-In order to provide information on this issue to voters, JPEF is hosting three online forums.
+In order to provide information on this issue to voters, JPEF held three online forums.

 July 21 Forum: